trychlos/pwix-iziam-oidc/maintainer/README.md

 ### Application

-- must be declared as a Relying Party (RP) client in the OIDC Provider
+- must be declared as a Relying Party (RP) client in the OIDC Provider (a 'client' in izIAM words)

     It is so issued with a client identifier and secret